 - 1. Identify the specific section(s) of the Penal Code the application will address. - Note: It is the applicant's discretion to determine the specific section that will be addressed and if one or more sections will be addressed. - 2.
 Describe the progress towards each goal identified in the original application. - 3.
 Describe how PDPP grant funds have impacted indigent defense services. - 4.
-Describe, in detail, how the project will use all unspent grant funds from the initial PDPP award (March 1, 2022 to March 1, 2023)
+Describe, in detail, how the project will use all unspent grant funds from their prior PDPP award(s).